 Regular exercise has been shown to strengthen your body’s natural circadian rhythm, meaning that hitting the gym can lead to you feeling sharp during the day and ready for bed in the evening.

 On the flipside, try to avoid mentally stimulating activities like watching TV at least one hour prior to sleep and do your best to hit the hay at the same time each night.
 Establishing a set routine will teach your body to anticipate sleep, and you’ll find yourself getting drowsy in the evening.

 Finally, designate your bedroom as a space specifically for sleeping.
 If you spend time hanging out and eating in your room, you’re subconsciously training your brain to link the space with those activities – which will make it harder to sleep.

 Obstructive sleep apnoea Is a medical condition that affects five per cent of Australians, robbing them of a good night's sleep.
 If you are battling with daytime fatigue, poor concentration, tiredness and snoring, you can investigate what's going on by conducting a sleep study.

-You can conduct this test in the comfort of your home, with the data then assessed by a qualified sleep physician to determine if further management Is required.
+You can conduct this test in the comfort of your own home, with data then assessed by a sleep physician to determine if further management is required.